jhus5/hangman990/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

+In this variation of the hangmen project 5 fruits have been selected and the player needs to guess what the fruit selected by random from the list is.
+Player has 5 lives/tries.

+##iterations
 For milestone 1 and 2.
 This is a version of the game that takes in a list of five fruits and asks the user to guess a letter that may appear in the word selected at random from the list of fruits.

 Milestone 3 and 4 focussed on adding functions and classes respectively.
+Milestone 5 intriduced a class and play_game function to run the game.

 # Table of Contents